AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 # **Guide to setting up Windows environment for development**
 ___

+# Linux:
+- Install a secondary Linux OS for recovery purposes. e.g. `Debian` > `Ubuntu` > `Pop OS`
+- Make sure to create a EFI Partition separate from the Windows OS one.

 # BIOS:
 	- storge management: Use AHCI instead of RAID.
 	- Turn on secure boot with custom registered keys.